prjctgeek/foodie/content/sousvide.md

 - The texture is just wrong.
 Meat will always need a sear in a very hot pan.

-### General observations/expreience
+### General observations/experience

 Most sous-vide recipes focus on lean meat, there are other uses...but this is where sous vide shines.

 #### Good

 - Pork loin: 56c for 1 hour and pan sear medallions for 2 min a side to get the texture right
 - Steak: 55C with a 2 min sear per side when ready to eat.
-For those wanting well-done, conside slicing up the steak a bit.
+For those wanting well-done, consider slicing up the steak a bit.
 - Hollandaise: butter and egg yoke at 65C for 20min, then blend
 - Pasteurized eggs: 56C for 30 minutes.
 Safe to eat raw cookie dough is the best.
 - [Hamburgers](recipes/hamburgers): 55C for one hour